Address Standardization | What It Is & How to Do It

 - Standardization - By parsing your different addresses and putting them in the one consistent format as defined by the USPS, you make sure each address is in the format with the correct syntax that will be most understandable for the next steps.

-- Validation - Address validation involves doing an address lookup for addresses in the USPS database.
+- Validation - Address validation involves doing an address lookup for addresses in the USPS standardized address database.
 This database is updated monthly.
 This step ensures the address is actually a current, valid, mailable address.

 You have completed the cleanse.
 Standardizing, validating, and removing duplicates are important steps in data management hygiene.